mhBrice/thesis/article1/article1.md

 of specific tree species contribute to thermophilization?

-Specifically, we measured temporal $\beta$ diversity [@legendre_temporal_2019] over 6000 resurveyed communities between a historical (1970–1980) and a contemporary (2000–2016) period.
+Specifically, we measured temporal $\beta$ diversity [@legendre_temporal_2019] over 6000 resurveyed forest plots between a historical (1970–1980) and a contemporary (2000–2016) period.
 Temporal $\beta$ diversity, which describes the temporal dissimilarity in community composition between survey times, was decomposed into gains and losses to investigate the underlying mechanisms of change.
 Then, we